cfryerdev/redis-vehicles/README.md

 ### Your first Union

 Lets say we want to get a list of vehicles which are in fact cars.
-We could have a composite set with the following sets within it: `` or we can query this using a union.
-Check it out:
+We could have a composite set with the following sets within it: `Sedan Coupe and Convertible` or we can query this using a union.
+What if a composite doesnt exist and you need to combine results in a one-off query.
+Well its easy, check it out:

 Command:
 ```
-...
+SUNION sets:bodies:Sedan sets:bodies:Coupe sets:bodies:Convertible
 ```
 Result:
 ```
+1) "WDDHF5KB0CA531376"
+2) "4T1B11HK3JU628223"
+3) "JTDKN3DU1F1873459"
+4) "4S3BNAR61K3034957"
+5) "3MYDLBYV4KY513525"
 ...
 ```